ayuwono/marklogic-nodejs-express/README.md

 ## Including global.js on your views/layout.jade

 global.js is the file where you mainly put all the UI, logic, and functions.
-Declara global.js on layout.jade.
+Declare global.js on layout.jade.
 The modified layout.jade should look like this:
 ```
 doctype html
 html